Producer, Director, Writer

-Andrea has ancestors who served during the American Revolutionary War and who were early settlers of Rhode Island.
-Dr. John Clarke, her “uncle” was a founder of Newport and Author of the RI Royal Charter of 1663.
+Andrea has freedom in her DNA.
+Her ancestors served during the American Revolutionary War and were early settlers of the Colony of Rhode Island.
+Dr. John Clarke, her “uncle” was a founder of Newport and Author of the RI Royal Charter of 1663 which afforded Religious and Civil Liberties for the Colony, a first in world history.
 Founder of 1663Media Arts, LLC, she develops Historical Dramas based on actual events.

-She recently released her lllustrated children’s book, “MyKids Unite© Celebrate Friendships For All!
-Don’t Be a Bafoodle!” as part of the MyKids Unite© Franchise produced by her Production Company CherryLaneCreative.com
+Inspired by her daughter, an artist with special needs, Andrea released her first of a series of illustrated children’s books, “MyKids Unite© Celebrate Friendships For All!
+Don’t Be a Bafoodle!”
+The series is part of the MyKids Unite© Franchise produced by her Production Company CherryLaneCreative.com

 Story Writer, Historical Consultant, Producer